Home » Blogs » Dhanauri Wetland: A Hidden Birding Paradise Near Delhi NCR

 It has qualified for international wetland protection status because it hosts over 1% of the total Sarus Crane population and acts as the congregation site for more than 20000 waterfowl birds.
 Waterfowl is another commonly seen species of birds found in the region.
 Another reason why the area is best for bird watching near Delhi NCR.

+Despite being an ecologically famous zone and a sensitive bird sanctuary near Noida and the NCR region, the Dhanauri Wetland faces lots of challenges.
+Rapid urbanization around the Yamanu Expressway region has started to have a significant negative impact on the wetland area.
 Consistent construction activities have destroyed multiple spots that act as the primary roosting and feeding spots of the Sarus Crane and many other birds.
 It has also led to a decline in the water quality in the region due to garbage dumping and pollution that poses significant challenges to the multiple birds and aquatic biodiversity out there.

 All of this needs immediate intervention from the necessary authorities so that everyone can thrive peacefully without harming each other.
 It has the reputation of being one of the best spots for bird watching near Delhi NCR, and that needs to be maintained through collective effort and rapid awareness campaigns.

+Interestingly, the Uttar Pradesh Government has been taking significant efforts to preserve the ecological importance of the Dhanauri Wetland.
+On legal grounds, the officials have been providing legal protection to the area under the Wetlands (Conservation and Management) Rules, 2017.
 The national green tribunal has been designated to monitor the efforts on a regular and priority basis.
 Also, the Yamuna Expressway Industrial Development Authority (YEIDA), the Regional Forest Department, and the Ministry of Environment are all working together to preserve the ecological importance of this place with crucial support from WWF-India.

 The UP government has also sanctioned the development of a Sarus Research Center at Dhanauri in collaboration with the International Sarus Crane Foundation (USA) and Nature Conservation Foundation (Bangalore).
 It aims to conduct extensive research on the Sarus Crane behaviour, migration patterns, and habitat requirements for their seamless existence.